Do I need a physician’s referral for acupuncture?

 How deep do the needles go with acupuncture?

 The depth of insertion as well as the angle of insertion, varies depending upon the location of the acupuncture point and the patient’s body size.
 Needle depth may be as shallow as 1/16 of an inch to several inches.

 How many needles do you use with acupuncture?

 The number of needles varies depending upon condition, we estimate the use of 10 needles per treatment.

 The number of treatments required and the frequency of treatments will vary depending upon your condition and your overall health.
 Your practitioner can best assess this question after your first appointment.

 Acupuncture has an accumulative effect, often results are improved for a longer time after each session.
 A typical series of treatments may be 6 treatments once per week, with follow up visits once every two weeks for 1-2 months.
 For an acute condition, like sciatica, a patient may be seen a total of 3-4 times, over the course of 1-2 weeks and the condition is often resolved.

 Degree programs require internships at local clinics where practitioners acquire clinical skills.
 After graduation, acupuncturists complete national examinations provided by the N.C.C.A.O.M. and apply for a state license.
 Vermont requires licensed acupuncturists to maintain their licenses via continuing education units each year.
-Kerry, Jonathan, Zizi, Jennifer, Renee and Mary are also nationally board certified in acupuncture and qualified Diplomates in Acupuncture, this is not a requirement but an additional certification the providers chose to maintain.
+Kerry, Jonathan, Zizi, Jennifer, Renee, Anna and Mary are also nationally board certified in acupuncture and qualified Diplomates in Acupuncture, this is not a requirement but an additional certification the providers chose to maintain.